end2endzone/end2endzone-hugo/content/blog/2016-01-17-maintenance-of-hobbico-torqmaster-90-deluxe-12-volt-rc-starter.md

 Use masking tape and tape the switch to keep all the moving parts into a single piece.
 Once the unit is assembled, you can pull on the tape which will slide under the switch and easily be removed without leaving a greasy or sticky finish.

 ### The brushes
 Installing the brushes back on the rotor is probably the hardest part to do.
-The problem is that the spring of the brush must be compressed almost completely to be able to insert the rotor between the two brushes.&nbsp;I am also suspecting that you may need a special tool for doing it.
+The problem is that the spring of the brush must be compressed almost completely to be able to insert the rotor between the two brushes.
+I am also suspecting that you may need a special tool for doing it.
 However, I found out a nice and easy trick for keeping the springs compressed while having your hands free for putting the rotor back in place: use paperclips.
-The goal is to use small and easily bendable paper clips to &quot;hold&quot; the compressed brushes leaving enough free space for the rotor.&nbsp;Then, you bend each clips so they go through the bolt hole of the back cover.
+The goal is to use small and easily bendable paper clips to "hold" the compressed brushes leaving enough free space for the rotor.
+Then, you bend each clips so they go through the bolt hole of the back cover.
 The following image shows the paper clips in place:

 [![Paper clips blocking the Hobbico TorqMaster 90 brushes](http://www.end2endzone.com/wp-content/uploads/2016/01/IMG_1986_LR5.jpg)](http://www.end2endzone.com/wp-content/uploads/2016/01/IMG_1986_LR5.jpg)